duvitech/CarND-LaneLines-P1/writeup_project.md

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Identifying potential shortcomings with my current pipeline

 One potential shortcoming would be what would happen when ...